RajMahadev/keda-demo/README.md

 9. As you run the curl commands, you'll eventually notice the number of replicas of the consumer workload increase in the other terminals.
 10. Stop running the curl commands.
 11. Wait until the `Deployment` scales down back to the minimum number of replicas
-12. Clean up the resources
+12. Clean up the resources.

     ```
     kubectl delete -f examples/keda/prom-scaledobject.yaml